After Implant Placement

 When Are The Replacement Teeth Attached To The Implant?

 The replacement teeth are usually attached to the implant after 8-10 weeks of healing has occurred and your jaw bone has firmly fused to the implant.
 A variety of factors determine this timeline, but it is possible to begin the restorative phase of treatment immediately or shortly after the implant placement.
-The appropriate treatment sequence and timing will be assessed by Dr. Shroyer after your consultation.
+The appropriate treatment sequence and timing will be assessed by Drs.
+Shroyer or Moore after your consultation.

 The dentistry required to complete your treatment is complex.
 Much is happening behind the scene by your general dentist and the dental lab before the surgery takes place.